 Very pretty recycled wedding favours seed packet and place setting printed on thick, quality recycled ivory paper.
 The seed packet measures 9 x 12 cm and has been made especially for us, so rather unique!
 Planting instructions are printed on the back of the packet.
-The seeds inside are British wildflower seeds, grown in the UK and so perfect for our British butterflies, bees and other nectar-loving insects – Cornflower, Corn Marigold, Corn Chamomile and Poppy.
+The seeds inside (in a paper sachet) are British wildflower seeds, grown in the UK and so perfect for our British butterflies, bees and other nectar-loving insects – Cornflower, Corn Marigold, Corn Chamomile and Poppy.
 You will get around a gram of seeds.

 Please email your personalisation details and guest names after you have ordered.
 This seed packet is also great in that it doubles up as a wedding favour, saving you money!